Setting up a UserGate proxy server

 port0

-network interface name. - On the General tab, select the
+network interface. - On the General tab, select

 Trusted

-zone from the list in the Zone field.
-Click Save. - In the menu on the left, click Network policies ⟶ Firewall.
+in the Zone field and click Save. - In the left menu, click Network policies ⟶ Firewall.

 Allow trusted to untrusted

-preset rule. - Go to the Destination tab and disable the
+preset rule. - Navigate to the Destination tab and disable the

 Untrusted